The Joint Weighted Average (JWA) Operator: Discussion

 This approach reveals how previous work attempting to combine LWA and OWA have suggested that a combined opperator must adhere to a set of mathematical properties that precludes this joint focus.
-Specifically, \citet{SDOWA_Cardin2021} propose that the output of aggregators that combine LWA and OWA must be bound between the outputs of LWA and OWA.
+Specifically, \cite{SDOWA_Cardin2021,llamazares2011generalizations} propose that the output of aggregators that combine LWA and OWA must be bound between the outputs of LWA and OWA.
 We show that this property does not allow the strategies of LWA and OWA to be fully merged, and the cost of this property is clearly shown in the right hand panel of Figure \ref{fig:EXP1}.
 Averaging the outputs of LWA and OWA leads to poor performance if one of the two aggregates faces an environment that degrades their approach, where the JWA can withstand such environments by blending their strengths more effectively.

-\section{Conclusions and Future Work}
+\subsection{Conclusions and Future Work}

+The JWA represents a single, simple, interpretable instance of a potentially broad class of weighting strategies that combine individual weighting strategies based on the quality of sources and the quality of evidence.
+By articulating the compositional nature of this type of combination, and leveraging the well-defined framework of compositional geometry, the JWA operator enables the combination of aggregation strategies in a systematic fashion which has thus far been out of reach.

+This provides on the one hand new pathways to understanding how humans combine information and make decisions, and on the other, a mechanism to aggregate information in applications from healthcare to mine-detection, and machine-learning more broadly.
+Perhaps the most exciting potential lies with the JWA providing a bridge linking the processes underpinning human and artificial reasoning, in turn offering more human-centric, understandable, and explainable approaches to AI.

-The JWA opens the door to many applications.
-First, we plan to explore how this aggregator might be fit to data to estimate the relative contribution of linear and ordered weights in unknown systems that generate aggregates, such as human judgment.
-As such, this aggregator has the potential to describe psychological processes in a novel way, as well as providing a tool that could automate future aggregations made in this way.
+In view of this, we plan to explore how this aggregator might be fit to data to estimate the relative contribution of linear and ordered weights in unknown systems that generate aggregates, such as human judgment--in particular under uncertainty.
+We believe that this aggregator has the potential to describe psychological processes in a novel way, as well as providing a tool that could automate future aggregations made in this way.